Ultimate Guide to Semantic SEO

 “are reptiles bad pets”

-As you can see the featured snippet shown for the query “are reptiles good pets”, does not hold the same perspective as the result shown for the query “are reptiles bad pets”.
+As you can observe, the featured snippet displayed for the query “are reptiles good pets” presents a very different viewpoint compared to the result shown for the query “are reptiles bad pets.”

-We can clearly understand from the featured snippets, that Google is ranking those pages whose sentiment, or at least the context in line with what the user is searching for.
-This contradicts Google’s statement.
+From these featured snippets, it becomes evident that Google is ranking pages whose sentiment—or at least contextual alignment—matches what the user is explicitly searching for.
+This behavior appears to contradict Google’s earlier stance on not applying sentiment bias.

 “…people who search for “are reptiles good pets” should get the same featured snippet as “are reptiles bad pets” since they are seeking the same information: how do reptiles rate as pets?
 However, the featured snippets we serve contradict each other.